Amanpatel2529/TyperscriptForAngular/README.md

 **Happy learning!**

 I hope this series empowers you to confidently step into the world of Angular development with a solid foundation in TypeScript.

+**Note:**
+just refer commit history to see when to learn what, i have made it easier to find with commit messages that what you should learn first!